 What does it mean in real terms that BIONADE is protecting biodiversity?
 How does the consumer benefit?
 How is the environment benefiting?
 And what is BIONADE doing to make sure its ideas will be passed on to the generations to come?

-“Bio-Landbau Rhön”, “KLASSE!”, and “BIONADE.
-We plant drinking water”, as well as numerous other social and ecological projects undertaken by BIONADE, show in practice how benefits evolve through a long-term commitment to both biological diversity and society, while concurrently making sustainable use of biological diversity.
+“Bio-Landbau Rhön”, as well as numerous other social and ecological projects undertaken by BIONADE, show in practice how benefits evolve through a long-term commitment to both biological diversity and society, while concurrently making sustainable use of biological diversity.

 The “Rhön Organic Farming” project, for instance, pushes organic farming, thus avoiding the utilisation of chemical fertilisers and pesticides and their seeping into the soil and groundwater.
 This in turn improves the drinking water in the immediate surroundings, the Rhön.
 In addition, regional procurement provides local farmers with new opportunities of marketing; long routes of transport are avoided; and traditional native species are protected and supported.

 BIONADE does not only feel strongly about acting with ecological awareness by itself, it is also interested in supporting ecological education and passing this understanding for sustainable development on to others.
-For biological diversity can be sustained on a lasting basis only through imparting to children and teenagers how important the protection of nature and the environment are.
-“KLASSE!” is one of the projects that contributes to that.
-But also in the activities of planting “Drinking Water Forests” employees, school classes and business partners can find out more about the preservation of biological diversity and also contribute to its protection.
+Only by conveying the importance of protecting nature and the environment, biodiversity can be permantently preserved.
+For example, through the “Vielfalt2030” initiative, customers, employees and business partners can find out more about the preservation of biological diversity and also contribute to its protection.